 As we move towards agile work environments it is important for employees to understand how they contribute to the overall business agenda.
 Every team leader or director should create the opportunity for employees to align their personal goals to strategic objectives.
 Employees will be able to create their own legacy and be a core part of the company success.

 100 Best Workplace Companies are committed to employee development as a top strategic priority.

 Motivation in the work place goes hand in hand with achievement.
 Employees are highly motivated when they know that opportunities for growth await them.
-Especially if it's clear how employees can progress through an organisation.
-Moreover, companies that emphasise helping employees achieve their potential have managed to increase employee motivation.
+Especially if it's clear how employees can progress through an organization.
+Moreover, companies that emphasize helping employees achieve their potential have managed to increase employee motivation.